madhatter/nostalgix.org/_posts/2012-10-25-the-apple-days-are-over.markdown

 again, I came across more and more stuff I wanted to test myself and I had to admit that Ubuntu/Mint still is limited when it comes to up to date software[^8] and I don't want to install to much manually.
 Except for vim.

-Today I removed all of my TimeCapsule backups on the NAS.
+Today I removed all of my TimeMachine backups on the NAS.
 Good bye, Apple, I won't come back.

 [^2]: I downloaded the whole sources tarballs of Gnome v1.0 back in 1999, which